 Yellow Ribbon Program

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-This program allows institutions of higher learning in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the tuition cap for private institutions in an academic year ($27,120.05 for 2023-2024).
+This program allows institutions of higher learning in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the tuition cap for private institutions in an academic year.
 The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.
-Please note all scholarships, other federal, state, institutional, or employer-based aid or assistance (excluding loans and Title IV funds) will be deducted from the student’s tuition/fees in order to determine the amount submitted to VA for certification purposes.
+Please note all scholarships, other federal, state, institutional, or employer-based aid or assistance (excluding loans and Title IV funds) will be deducted from the student’s tuition/fees to determine the amount submitted to VA for certification purposes.

 SMU supports our valued Armed Services members, veterans, and their families.
-We are participating in the Yellow Ribbon Program for the 2023-2024 academic year.
+We are participating in the Yellow Ribbon Program for the 2024-2025 academic year.
 Academic schools that have a limit to the number of students who can participate in the program are accepted into the Yellow Ribbon Program on a first-come, first-served basis.
-First-come, first-served is measured from the date all required forms are submitted to the SMU Veterans Services Office.
+First-come, first-served is measured from the date all new student paperwork is submitted to the SMU Veterans Services Office.

-Any tuition that exceeds VA’s private school tuition cap and Yellow Ribbon participation in an academic year is the student's responsibility.
+Any tuition that exceeds VA’s private school tuition cap and Yellow Ribbon participation in an academic year is your responsibility.

 Academic School